A View from the Hudson: How we got to where we are

 And now under threat of contagion, families are once again sitting down to eat together, doing chores together, people are reaching out to each other — life continues to move forward.
 Things could be worse.
 Much worse.

-The virus, COVID-19, will hopefully go away.
+The pandemic of the virus, COVID-19, will go away.
 Be grateful, and stay healthy out there.

 (0) comments